 Controls are easily located and simple to operate even at speed.
 There are no tricky touchpads like Lexus, no cheap-looking touchscreens like Cadillac.
 Most functions are controlled through the iDrive multifunction knob and dedicated buttons on the center console.
 While this eats up some real estate that could have been used for much-needed storage space, it's a simple way to operate the multimedia system while avoiding smudgy fingerprints on the glass.
 And kudos to BMW for including an engine stop-start defeat switch that doesn't need to be pressed every time you start the car — push it once, and it stays off.

 The Best Part: The Engine Still Sings

 The absolute best thing about the 440i is its powertrain.
 The 3.0-liter twin-turbo six is fantastic, with gobs of power on demand and a delivery that can be either smooth and strong or furious and brutal, depending on where you've set the Drive Mode selector.
-You'll almost certainly want to keep it in Sport mode, as throttle response in Normal is less than lively.
-The transmission is much more eager to downshift in Sport mode, as well, and keeps the powertrain in lower gears for snappier responses.
+You'll almost certainly want to keep the BMW 4 Series in Sport mode, as throttle response in Normal is less than lively.
+The transmission is much more eager to downshift in Sport mode, as well, and keeps the powertrain in lower gears for snappier torque responses.
 It's a shame the car is let down by its numb steering and a suspension that's geared more toward comfort than sport; the powertrain engineers really brought their A-game to the party.